2017-12-31

 Kenny, "Yes, I'm the boss."

-He said, "Basically, it's not that important and no need for it."
+He said, "It's unimportant, and there's no need for it."

 Ahmad, "We don't need to keep this paper."